 Jimmy Cornell’s reputation as a writer on cruising matters was consolidated by the publication in 1987 of World Cruising Routes, which became an international best-seller, and has been translated into French, German, Spanish and Italian.
-Now in its sixth edition, World Cruising Routes has sold over 150,000 copies and is one of the best-selling nautical publications in the world.
+Now in its seventh edition, World Cruising Routes has sold nearly 200,000 copies and is one of the best-selling nautical publications in the world.

 Jimmy Cornell is the author of 16 books, which have been translated into several languages: French, German, Italian, Spanish, Hungarian, Romanian and Japanese.

 In 1986 Cornell launched and organised the ARC (Atlantic Rally for Cruisers), from the Canary Islands to the Caribbean.
 As a result of the success of the first ARC he founded the World Cruising Club which specialises in international sailing events.
 Between 1986 and 2000, Jimmy organized five round the world rallies, the America 500 Columbus anniversary rally in 1992, the Hong Kong Challenge round the world race in 1996 as well as the annual ARC transatlantic rally.
 Jimmy sold his interest in World Cruising Club and ceased his activity as sailing event organiser in 2000.